-Gravel parking for beach users will continue to be provided at lot G (700 cars).
-A new overflow lot (200 cars) will be constructed next to lot G, and the existing lot H (200 cars) will be allowed to return to a natural state.
-The new overflow parking area will be in a previously disturbed area.
+Gravel parking for beach users will continue to be provided at lot G. The existing 700-car lot will be expanded by 200 spaces, and lot H (200 cars) will be allowed to return to a natural state.
+The parking lot expansion will be in a previously disturbed area.